 - Modified comparative fault or negligence

-Florida operates under a set of pure comparative negligence rules.
+Florida operates under a set of modified comparative negligence rules with a 51% bar to recovery.
 Florida personal injury lawyers are familiar with these rules and how they affect your personal injury claim.

 To address the details of Florida’s comparative negligence system, let’s first review the general concepts surrounding contributory fault regulations.